raphaelantoniocampos/fast_install/README.md

 ### Run the Script

-- Run the script by passing the path to the JSON file as an argument
+- Run the script by passing the JSON file path as an argument:

 ```
 uv run .\main.py .\data\packages.json
 ```

-### Run in auto mode
+### Run in silent mode

-- If you want to run the script in silent mode use:
+- If you want to run the script in silent mode use *--silent*.
+(Runs installations without user interaction):

 ```
 uv run .\main.py .\data\packages.json --silent